Trends

 The very first one was the incredibly cosmopolitan characteristics of Toronto.
 I felt I was in a small version of New York City, with so many different communities co-existing in such a beautiful and vibrant city.
 I loved walking down the streets in Little Italy, Greektown and the 2 Chinatowns.
 I didn’t imagine a big Canadian city like that.

 The biggest culture shock I had, however, was realizing how warm and respectful people can be here, making sure you know they care about you, but without invading your private space.
-I find the average Canadian very kind and well educated; in most cases, they show a lot of respect for the immigrant and even make a point in learning more about you, your background, your story and your customs.
+I find the average Canadian very kind and well-educated; in most cases, they show a lot of respect for the immigrant and even make a point of learning more about you, your background, your story and your customs.

 What haven’t you gotten used to yet in Canada?